Sebastian-Inaba/INABA-Log/README.md

 ### Progress Updates

-- Started setting up some of the backend and added some missing things
+- Set up most of the backend except routes (not tested)

-- Finished full design example, however im not so sure about everything yet.
-It might look better after i add all the animations
+- Things that need to be done in backend: field selection for the get controllers, route setup and then test everything, CRUD, auth, file handling, middlewares, filtering, etc...

 #### Full Design Example (might not be final product)